 The year 2016 was nominated as the International Year of Pulses.

 We joined the activities by listing recipes on this page along with links to information pages for growing various pulses in the home garden.
+Check out the recipes and growing information below.

 Last year we grew Chickpeas with success and you can see the plant in the banner of this post and photographed below.
 We will be growing this again this year along with other crops such as beans and peas.